|Previous College:||Pittsburgh '84|

 In 2006, Goldberg coached his way to a second Patriot League Coach of the Year award and his team won its sixth-consecutive league regular season and tournament titles.
 Despite being a young squad, with just one senior and three juniors, the Eagles were heavy on talent and determination.
 Led by Sukaj, American recorded a 14-1 record at home in Bender Arena and a 14-0 record against conference opponents.
 The Eagles played so masterfully during the second half of the season that none of their opponents could manage to win more than one game in any match, a record that stood until they fell to top-ranked Nebraska, 3-1, in the NCAA Tournament.

 Because his teams have achieved so much since his arrival, it’s hard to remember what American volleyball was like before Goldberg.
-Since the day he came on as coach in 1989, the Eagles have accumulated a 279-56 (.833) record in Bender Arena.
-He has produced 56 All-Patriot League selections in 12 years and 18 PL Player of the Year recipients.
+Since the day he came on as head coach in 1989, the Eagles have accumulated a 336-64 (.840) record in Bender Arena.
+He has produced 67 All-Patriot League selections in 17 years and 13 Player of the Year awards among 29 major award winners.
+The Eagles' dominance in the PL Tournament is witnessed by 15 student-athletes who have been voted the Most Valuable Player in the tournament.

 In 12 seasons in the Colonial Athletic Association, before American joined the Patriot League, Goldberg coached 36 players to All-CAA teams, including 20 All-CAA First Team selections, two CAA Championships MVP accolades, and a CAA Rookie of the Year winner.
 Goldberg has also coached three GTE/Academic All-Americans and three American University Student-Athletes of the Year.
-Five of his student-athletes were also earned Verizon Academic All-District recognition.
+Five of his student-athletes were also earned Google Cloud Academic All-District recognition from the College Sports Information Directors of America.

 A Tradition of Winning